60.5 F

 Surovell (D-Fairfax) said that after the vote on Wednesday, “we’re going keep talking about it.”

-It’s not uncommon for the House leadership to move legislation between committees.
+It’s not uncommon for the House leadership to move between committees.
 However, this happened just a day after Del.
 Paul Krizek (D-Fairfax) was supposed to be the one to tackle the bill within the gaming subcommittee that he chairs.

 The Mercury confirmed that during a weekend public event in Alexandria, he had said he was against the casino bill.